AetherModel/Aether/doc/student.md

 1c.
 Click "Create fork"

-1d. github will take you to this repository automatically.
+1d.
+GitHub will take you to this repository automatically.
 It is now your "version" of Aether, and all development will be done here.
 I am going to use the username "YourRepo" instead of your actual repository below.